FreeYourStream/freedeck-configurator/README.md

 - **Change Page** This mode changes the page which is displayed on your FreeDeck.
 You can choose between another page or the **Add Page+** button which adds a completely new page and automatically changes the top left display to point back to the current page.
 - **Hot Key** This mode is for triggering hot keys on your computer.
 It presses up to 7 keys simultaneously and then releases them.
 You can just choose the keys you want from the dropdown menu or click the _Click to recognize_ box which than scans which keys you press.
 You should use the _Click to recognize_ box because of different keyboard layouts are not really supported yet.
 If you want to delete a key you entered just click it.
 Drag and drop reordering is not possible yet!
 - **Special Keys** This mode is for some special keys like volume up and down, play and pause
-- **Text (Beta)** This mode differs from the hotkey mode in two ways.
+- **Text** This mode differs from the hotkey mode in two ways.
 Firstly it allows up to 15 key presses in stead of 7 but it has no longpress support.
 Secondly it releases every key after being pressed (except for ctrl, alt, shift and win).
 It's usefull for entering text into spreadsheets or similar.
 To enter keys which should be pressed click the black box below and start typing.
-- **Settings (Beta)** This mode lets you change FreeDeck settings on the fly.
+- **Settings** This mode lets you change FreeDeck settings on the fly.
 For now it's only the brightness.

 ### General Settings